AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 The top bar of the interface allows you to:

-* share your feedback as an Alpha customer
+* share your feedback as an Alpha tester
-* switch between IMS organizations
+* switch between organizations and instances
 * switch between your Adobe Experience Cloud applications
 * access help pages, contact support and share feedback.
 You can search help articles and videos from the search field.